kimdah/Computational-physics/project3/Figures/README.md

 - relative_error_EC.pdf   (for Euler-Cromer method)
 - relative_error_RK4.pdf (for 4th order Runge-Kutta method)

-Figures from Problem 10 regarding applied angular frequency and the fraction of remaining particles in the trap:
+**Figures from Problem 10 regarding applied angular frequency and the fraction of remaining particles in the trap when the electric field is not constant**

 fraction_vs_angfreq.pdf